Ford Mondeo (first generation): 1998

-1998.5
+Mid-1998

 In mid-production for the 1998 model (manufactured after February 1998), Ford decided to make several more changes to the SVT Contour.
 This resulted in a noticeable distinction between early and late 1998 SVT Contours.
 To differentiate between the two, the late 1998 model is sometimes referred to as the "1998.5", or alternatively the early 1998 model as the "E0" and the late 1998 model as the "E1".
 The mid-year changes are as listed below.